SubsurfaceStudios/VigorXR-Bot/README.md

-# Welcome to VigorBot!

-This is the offical bot for the VigorXR Discord and contains a config.js and full code.
-Enjoy!
+# This repository is now archived.
+For the current version of the Compensation Bot, please see [this repository](https://github.com/SubsurfaceStudios/Compensation-Bot-V2).

+# Vigor XR Bot